sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* The sitemap stylesheet now uses a different HTML hierarchy to output items.
 We made this change so we could center the sitemap.
 		* We also offloaded the sitemap's styles over different "views".
 Located at `inc/views/sitemap/xsl`.
-	* Throughout the code, you'll find we now use more modern PHP syntax, since we jumped off the delapidated PHP v5.6 boat, and onto the [unsupported PHP v7.2 one](https://www.php.net/supported-versions.php).
+	* Throughout the code, you'll find we now use more modern PHP syntax, since we jumped off the delapidated PHP v5.6 boat, and onto the [deprecated PHP v7.2 one](https://www.php.net/supported-versions.php).
-		* Over [25% of hosts are NOT doing their jobs well](https://wordpress.org/about/stats/) keeping your site secure.
+		* Over [25% of hosts are NOT doing their jobs](https://wordpress.org/about/stats/) to keep your site secure.
 	* Throughout the code, we removed typehinting.
 Typehinting is great for API consistency, but we thoroughly and correctly prefix every function with documentation on which type to use.
 		* The goal was to remove redundant opcodes.
 		* Yes, typehinting can help find bugs in development.
 But, its results can be catastrophic on user websites, something we do not have the time to deal with.
 We expect other developers to uphold the API.